 Dosage in Research Studies

-Published research protocols show considerable variation:
+Published research protocols show considerable variation in dosing approaches:

 Human studies: Typical doses range from 100–200 mcg per injection (approximately 1–2 mcg/kg)